 5. The Royals

 Mark Schwahn was the creator and head writer of One Tree Hill, and in November 2017, a former writer for that show said that he had sexually harassed her.
 Cast members of One Tree Hill, including Hilarie Burton, subsequently backed up this allegation, with others saying they had experienced the same behavior.

 One Tree Hill ended years ago, but at the time of these allegations, Schwahn was the creator and executive producer of E!’s The Royals.
 On Nov.
 16, 25 members of The Royals‘ cast and crew released a statement saying they had been sexually harassed while working on the show.
 E! subsequently fired Schwahn.

 Next: You may have been looking forward to this upcoming show, but it has been completely scrapped.

 6. David O. Russell’s Amazon show

-But unfortunately, that show was being produced by Harvey Weinstein, the infamous producer who has been accused of sexual harassment or assault by 80 women.
+But unfortunately, that show was being produced by Harvey Weinstein, the infamous Hollywood mogul who has been accused of sexual harassment or assault by 80 women.
 In light of these allegations, Amazon decided to cancel the show altogether.
 It was not too far along in development, so it was practical to simply pull the plug.

 But this is an example of a show that will now never be seen all because of the impropriety of one of its producers.